 HIGHLIGHTS-UK's Sunak goes all out to avert economic collapse

 British finance minister Rishi Sunak launched a gigantic stimulus package to stabilise Britain's virus-hit economy on Friday, including the government paying the wages of workers up and down the country.
-Here's what he said at a news conference with Prime Minister Boris Johnson:
+Here is what he and Prime Minister Boris Johnson said at a news conference together:

 PAYING WAGES "Today I can announce that for the first time in our history the government is going to step in and pay people's wages."